resend/resend-wget-example/README.md

-# Resend with Example
+# Resend with wget

-This example shows how to use Resend with [Example](https://example.com).
+This example shows how to use Resend with [wget](https://www.gnu.org/software/wget).

 ## Prerequisites